Security & Privacy Metaframework

-Govern a documented, risk-based program that encompasses appropriate security and privacy principles to address all applicable statutory, regulatory and contractual obligations.
+Execute a documented, risk-based program that supports business objectives while encompassing appropriate security and privacy principles that addresses applicable statutory, regulatory and contractual obligations.

 Organizations specify the development of an organization’s security and privacy programs, including criteria to measure success, to ensure ongoing leadership engagement and risk management.